-OVERPASSES FOR TRAINTRACICS

-THAT RUN THROUGH MAJOR
+OVERPASSES FOR TRAINTRACICS THAT RUN THROUGH MAJOR ROADWAYS !!

-ROADWAYS!!

-Safe, accessible, attractive, inviting, fun ingraskucture yor all modes to get around

-Advance Green Light Por Pedestrians
+Safe, accssible, attractive, inviting, fun maskucture yor all modes to get around Advance Green Light Por Pedestrians TREES ++ BENCHES PUBLIC WASHROOMS PUBLIC SPACES/Parks

-TREES +BENCHES

-PUBLIC WASHROOMS

-PUBLIC SPACES/Parks

-The Ontario Gourt

-needs to revise the
+The Ontario Gourt needs to revise the Hishway Traffic Act and other begislation which puts cars before pedestrian +cyclists-

-thishway Traffic Act

-and other hegislation which

-puts cars before pedestnian

-+ cyclists-

 Eliminate the advanced green lights that are activated when no cars are present.
 Not a simple change of setting?

--Vision Zero

-- Veduced speed limits

-- more hails + sidewalks (connectivity)
+-Vision Zero - reduced speed linuts - more hauts + sidewalks (connectivity)

-ROADS DESIGNED FOR CYCLE PEDESTRIAN

-NOT TOST AUTOS.

-INCOMPAGE TOURISM WITH MULTIUSE

-TRAILS.
-BETTER CONECTIVITY WITH

-MULTIUSE IN SOUTHEND & WESTFORT

-Safe!

-Vision Zero - No Injuries/death Create Roadways with Sidewalks, Protected bikell Lanes 1st.
-Then available Space Keft over for Motor Vehicles, All streets should be tree-lined groom green spaces for Shiring & encourage walking and shiring / Enow shoeing in the city less parking downtown more parking of city limits & certain hubs & carpoolis recreational trails growned tooks trails in winter!
+RUADS DESIGNED FOR CYLLE/PEDESTRIAM NOT JUST AUTOS.
+INCOURAGE TOURISM WITH MULTIUSE TRAILS.
+BETTER CONECTIVITY WITH MULTI USE IN SOUTHEND & WESTFORT Safe!
+Vision Zero - No Injuries/death Create Roadways with Sidewalks, Protected bikelle Lunes 7st.
+Then available Space heft over for Motor Vehicles, groom green spaces for Shing to encourage walking and shing / Encow shoeing in the city

+All streets should be tree-lived

-More one-way streets would make it safer & easier for pedestrians, cyclists + cars no short cuts for cars through reighbour hoods remided access
+More one-way streets would make it safer & easier for pedestrians, cyclists + cars parking at city limits & certain hubs & carpooli recreational Torle large integrate transt + peak intrastrue eg. Thurde lext no C accessible

-Intrastructure development

-projects is toad building

-to ensure the complete street

-concept is the own arching

-principle- Troads and

-principle- Troads and

-drivers should be secondary

-to redstrian safety.
+Lue need to coordinate infrastructure desegrat progrets ie road buibling to ensure the complete street concept is the own arching principle- Roads and drivers should be secondary to redotrian safety.